 Android 9 Pie is a free software update for smartphones, tablets and other supported devices.
 Google released it on August 6th, 2018, but most people didn’t get it for several months, and major phones like the Galaxy S9 received Android Pie in early 2019 over six months after its arrival.

 Devices from popular manufacturers like Samsung didn’t start beta testing until months later, and most Pie updates didn’t arrive until February and March.
 Either way, expect more to arrive as summer nears.

 What’s New in Android 9 Pie

-Before we begin it’s important to know that our big slideshow below has features from the Android P beta program, and the official update.
+Our big slideshow below will walk you through everything that’s new.
+Some of the images came from the developer preview, while others are the official Android 9 Pie update.
 Like the new Digital Wellbeing controls, which arrived in September.
-Just know that while this is the official release of Android 9.0, things can and will change.
+Then, keep in mind that while this is the official release of Android 9.0, things can and will change in the future.
 Whether that’s Android 9.0.1 from Google or Android Pie updates from manufacturers themselves.

 Android 9.0 Pie vs Android 8.0 Oreo Walkthrough

 In this popular series, we take screenshots of the last two versions of Android and compare them side-by-side for those that just got the update, or will get it soon.
 That way you know exactly what to look for and expect.
 Click through the slideshow below to learn and see all about Google’s latest software.

 Android Pie screenshots are on the left, or alone, while Android 8.0 Oreo is on the right.
 Click any image below to jump to that slide, and learn all about the software you’ll get next.
 What do you think about the name “Android Pie”?
 Let us know in the comment section below while we wait for Android Q.